WemimoAdewale/alx-low_level_programming/0x02-functions_nested_loops/README.md

-script that print every minute of the day
+script that print 9 times table